mathigon/textbooks/content/sequences/content.md

 :::

 ---
+> id: pascal-binomial

 ### Binomial Coefficients

-There is one more important property of Pascal's triangle that we need to talk about.
+There is one more important property of Pascal’s triangle that we need to talk about.
 To see it, we will try to solve the same problem with two completely different methods, and then see how they are related.

-{.todo} Combinatorics, etc.
+{.todo} COMING SOON